 Post-traumatic stress disorder (PTSD) is a specific anxiety disorder that can develop after experiencing a significant traumatic event.
-People with depression or bipolar disorder are more likely to develop PTSD―both because having a mood disorder increases the risk of experiencing a traumatic event and because having a mood disorder makes it more likely a person who experiences a traumatic event will develop PTSD.
+People with depression or bipolar disorder are more likely to develop PTSD―both because having a mood disorder increases the risk of experiencing a traumatic event and because having a mood disorder makes it more likely a person who experiences a traumatic event develops PTSD.

 Characteristics of PTSD

-Characteristics of PTSD include
+Characteristics of PTSD include:

-- having experienced an immediate response to a disturbing event which involved intense fear, helplessness or horror;
+- having experienced an immediate response to a disturbing event which involved intense fear, helplessness, or horror;

 - continually re-experiencing the event (“flashbacks”) through images, dreams, and/or a sense of re-living the experience;

-- avoiding any reminders, thoughts or people associated with the event, or having memory loss associated with the event;
+- avoiding any reminders, thoughts, or people associated with the event, or having memory loss associated with the event;

 - symptoms of increased irritability, such as outbursts of anger, difficulty falling asleep or trouble concentrating;